damus-io/notepush/README.md

 APPLE_TEAM_ID=1248163264        # The ID of the team.
 Can be found in AppStore Connect.
 DB_PATH=./apns_notifications.db         # Path to the SQLite database file that will be used to store data about sent notifications, relative to the working directory
 RELAY_URL=wss://relay.damus.io           # URL to the relay server which will be consulted to get information such as mute lists.
-RELAY_HOST="0.0.0.0"                          # The host to bind the server to (Defaults to 0.0.0.0 to bind to all interfaces)
-RELAY_PORT=9001                               # The port to bind the server to.
-Defaults to 9001 API_HOST="0.0.0.0"                            # The host to bind the API server to (Defaults to 0.0.0.0 to bind to all interfaces)
+HOST="0.0.0.0"                          # The host to bind the server to (Defaults to 0.0.0.0 to bind to all interfaces) PORT=8000                               # The port to bind the server to.
-API_PORT=8000                                 # The port to bind the API server to.
 Defaults to 8000 API_BASE_URL=http://localhost:8000      # Base URL from the API is allowed access (used by the server to perform NIP-98 authentication)
 ```